 The OC Tet Festival marks the beginning of the new year and is the most important celebration in the Vietnamese-American community.
 This free event will feature live entertainment, lion dances, carnival rides, games for all ages, a firecracker lighting ceremony, Vietnamese cultural performances and a bounty of Vietnamese food.

-Lunar New Year at Segerstrom Center for the Arts, Costa Mesa (Jan.
-25)
+Lunar New Year Concert, Segerstrom Center For The Arts, Costa Mesa (Jan.
+28)

-Celebrate The Year of the Rat at Pretend City, Irvine (Jan.
-25)
+Celebrate The Year of the Rabbit at Pretend City, Irvine (Jan.
+21 – 22)

 Lunar New Year Celebration at Diamond Jamboree Shopping Center, Irvine (Jan.
 25)